Serkan-Uslubas/Webinar_GraphQL/README.md

   This folder will contain all the GraphQL queries for your application.

-**Step 2:**  Create a new file named "BookQueries.cs" under the Queries folder.
+**Step 2:**  Add a Class named "BookQueries.cs" under the Queries folder.

   This file will contain the GraphQL queries for the Book and Author entity.